Watch Jon Gosselin’s Message to His Estranged Kids After His Battle With Coronavirus - E! Online

 Jon Gosselin has hope for the future of his family after he was hospitalized with a severe case of the coronavirus.

-In a new interview on The Dr. Oz Show, the former Jon & Kate Plus 8 star spoke about his battle with COVID-19.
+In a new interview on The Dr. Oz Show, which airs Thursday, the former Jon & Kate Plus 8 star spoke about his battle with COVID-19.
 He told Dr. Mehmet Oz that the daughter of his girlfriend Colleen Conrad, Jordan, took him to the hospital when his fever reached 104.8 degrees.

 "I was in a wheelchair.
 I had to wait in the ER," Jon explained.
-"It was packed like the hospital was full and then they put me on a gurney and put me in the hallway in the waiting room, so I could get a temporary room, and then once they evaluated me and once they drew my blood and did all my blood work, all of a sudden I'm getting antibiotics, steroids, and a plasma antibody transfusion for COVID.
+"It was packed, like the hospital was full, and then they put me on a gurney and put me in the hallway in the waiting room, so I could get a temporary room, and then once they evaluated me and once they drew my blood and did all my blood work, all of a sudden I'm getting antibiotics, steroids, and a plasma antibody transfusion for COVID.
 It happened really fast."

 He added that he didn't even realize he was in the hospital until three days after he was admitted.